manyu26/daisolab/pages/pamm.md

 ### What is Psychology Academic Mentoring Matters

 The Psychology Chapter of the Academic Mentoring Matters (PAMM) is a peer-mentoring program launched in 2021.
 The primary goal is to provide free tutoring for students one-on-one on various psychology courses.
-Mentors are students whom have already taken the classes in psychology and earned A's in the classes.
+Mentors are students who have already taken the classes in psychology and earned A's in the classes.

 **2022-2023 PAMM Officers**